farcasterxyz/docs/docs/reference/frames/spec.md

 1. It must be visually marked with a redirect symbol.
 2. Users should be warned when leaving the app for untrusted sites.

-If the button is a `mint` action, the following rules also apply:
+If the button is a `mint` action:

 1. Must validate that a [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-10.md) URL is present in the `target` property.
 2. Must display the item as an NFT, if all the properties are valid.

+If the button is a `tx` action:

+1. Must visually indicate that a `tx` button will request a wallet transaction.
+2. Must display the button label provided by the frame.

 ### Handling Clicks